-Now these are the typical electrodes which are or the filler metals which are used for the shielded metal arc welding process for the different grades of the HSLAs and these are the different kind of the electrodes which can be used for the welding of the HSLAs by a SMAW process and these are the typical elements which are present in the different grades of the steels.
+Likewise for submerged arc welding there is a combination of the filler as well as the fluxes which will be able to offer the required set of the properties.
+These are the typical fillers for the gas metal arc welding and the fillers which are used for the flux code arc welding process are given this table, now these are the typical electrodes which are the filler metals which are used for the shielded metal arc welding process for the different grades of the HSLAs.
+And these are the different kind of the electrodes which can be used for the welding of the HSLAs by the SMAW process and these are the typical elements which are present in the different grades of the steels.
+Now we will see the kind of the preheat which is a post heat treatment which is to be used for the welding.
+Normally in structural welding so PWHT post weld heat treatment structural welding of HSLAs does not require.